xRizwan/realtime-chat/readme.md

 Users can login, register and send messages to each other.

-This project however is quite simple but i believe it's complex enough for a final project, it contains two Django Models(User and Message), RestAPI routes and Javascript on the client-side to perform client-side operations.
+it contains two Django Models(User and Message), RestAPI routes and Javascript on the client-side to perform client-side operations.

 There are Two API routes and Four basic routes which are all explained below: